danielpassy/Anki-CardOTron/README.md

 # Anki-CardOTron
-Automates the creation of cards for studying Hebrew-English
+Automates the creation of Anki cards for studying Hebrew-English